-Growing up in a small town, I always wanted to be like Johnny Carson or David Letterman.
+Growing up in a small town in WV, I always wanted to be like Johnny Carson or David Letterman.
 I don’t want to even begin to calculate the late fees my parents spent on VHS rentals of Beverly Hills Cop or Fletch.
 Characters with a quick wit who were able to handle a tough moment or awkward situation with a funny line were always my heroes.
 It got me in a lot of timeouts in school for talking too much.
 But I quickly learned how powerful a sense of humor could be.
+I have needed it now more than ever.

 I moved to Los Angeles to pursue a career in the entertainment industry right after college.
 After about 5 years of minimal success I had to take full time work that took me away from my dream.
 On June 10 2015, I was on top of the world as far as I knew.
 I had been back to acting full time for about 3 years, and after some solid years of amassing quite a few credits, I had just shot a significant part in a feature film The Midnight Man.
 The future looked bright.
 I was even driving to an audition on the 405 that day at 3:30pm.